39th Golden Raspberry Awards

 The 39th Golden Raspberry Awards was an awards ceremony that identified the worst the film industry had to offer in 2018, according to votes from members of the Golden Raspberry Foundation.
 Razzies co-founder John J. B. Wilson has stated that the intent of the awards is "to be funny."
 The nominees were announced on January 21, 2019 and the winners were announced on February 23, 2019.

 Regardless of its main winners and nominations, Spider-Man: Into the Spider-Verse became the first animated film to be nominated for the Razzie Redeemer Award.
+This would be the final time the Barry L. Bumstead Award was announced until the category was retired.